 COVASIM – an individual-based model assessing the impact of easing COVID-19 restrictions.

-In the absence of a vaccine or effective treatment to control the COVID-19 epidemic the Australian and State Governments implemented a series of behavioural control measures, including physical distancing and isolation/quarantine to reduce virus transmission.
+When COVID-19 first reached Australia, Federal and State Governments implemented a series of behavioural control measures, including physical distancing and isolation/quarantine to reduce virus transmission.
 This approach has been highly successful.

 As control measures are relaxed across Australia, care and vigilance is needed to limit the real risk that COVID-19 cases could rapidly rise again.